 Access is via road from either Troy, MT or Bonners Ferry, ID, but the shuttle is extremely long around to the far side of the Kootenai River.
 There appears to be no public access to the Kootenai River in the vicinity of the confluence with Boulder Creek.
-Paddlers have hiked back upstream high on Boulder's river right to an access road that parallels the gorge, while others have set a shuttle far downstream on the Kootenai.
-A good option is to paddle just a couple hundred yards down the Kootenai and then hike up to the left to connect with a trail/road that leads up to the shuttle road at its closest point to the River in that area.
+Paddlers have hiked back upstream high on Boulder's river right along twenty mile/Leonia Rd to an access road that parallels the gorge, this road is drivable by ATVs but most stock vehicles, even those with clearance and 4WD should not attempt the Leonia Rd.
+Another option is to set a shuttle far downstream on the Kootenai.
+Possibly the best option is to paddle just a couple hundred yards down the Kootenai and then hike up to the left to connect with a trail/road that leads up to the shuttle road at its closest point to the River in that area.

 Boulder can be done in concert with the nearby Yaak River, Kootenai Falls, the Pack, or you can head north to Boundary and Smith creeks.
 Prospect Creek is a nice halfway home run for Missoula paddlers.

 Look for roughly 1000 to 1500 cfs on the Yaak Gage for medium flows.
 The definitive gage is at the put in bridge on river left, 3.6' is low on the in between, but the bedrock drops were paddling nicely.